JoshuaGrams/asctiiroid/README.md

 Gamepad:

 * Left stick - Aim your ship.
-* A - Wait for one turn (drift at the current velocity).
+* A - Move (accelerate or coast, depending on left-stick position).
-* X - Accelerate.
+* X - Shoot, if you have ammo.
-* B - Fire a shot, if you have ammo.
+* B - Boost (higher acceleration if you have fuel).
-* Y (or left bumper) - Use an exit or grab an upgrade.
+* Y - Use an exit or grab an upgrade.
-* Right bumper - Boost (higher acceleration if you have fuel).
 * Start - go back to menu.